If you haven’t heard already, there is a new technology taking the world by storm. That technology is blockchain.

 This is all possible, because the platform you use owns your data — Facebook owns your behavioural data, Google owns your search history.

 Specifically for photos and video uploaded to the site, Facebook has a license to use your content in any way it sees fit, with a license that goes beyond merely covering the operation of the service in its current form.
-Facebook can transfer or sub-license its rights over a user’s content to another company or organisation if needed.
+Facebook can transfer or sub-license its rights over a user’s content to another company or organization if needed.
 Facebook’s license does not end upon the deactivation or deletion of a user’s account, content is only released from this license once all other users that have interacted with the content have also broken their ties with it (for example, a photo or video shared or tagged with a group of friend.

 This is what the blockchain promises — all leads will be anonymous, secure, and encrypted.